 1. MANAGEMENT YES NO N/A A. Are management authorities and responsibilities clearly defined?
 Applicable manuals include concise job descriptions and definitive lines of authority.
 B. Is there sufficient management staffing to support carrier maintenance operations?
 CFR Part 121 - Reference CFR 119.65 CFR Part 135 - Reference CFR 119.69 C. Do personnel with aviation credentials and experience fill key management positions?
-Maintenance Management/Managers experience: Aviation Industry Experience: Company Experience DOM DOM DQA DQA CI CI CFR Part 121 - Reference CFR 119.67 CFR Part 135 - Reference CFR 119.07 D. Does management provide sufficient oversight of carrier maintenance programs?
+Maintenance Management/Managers experience: Aviation Industry Experience: Company Experience: DOM (119) CI/DQ (119) CFR Part 125 - Reference CFR 119.67 CFR Part 135 - Reference CFR 119.71 D. Does management provide sufficient oversight of carrier maintenance programs?
+D. Boes management provide sufficient oversight of carrier manner programs.
 E. Is there clear and effective communication between management, the workforce and functional areas? e.g., How are personnel informed of current issues, policy changes?
 F. Is quality equal to or on better footing than production?
 Aircraft maintenance is properly accomplished in spite of scheduling, potential loss of revenue due to mission cancellation/delay, and/or competitive image or other pressures.
 G. Is it clear passenger and employee safety is paramount?
 Maintenance supervisors ensure all personnel understand that in spite of scheduling pressure, peer pressure, supervisory pressure, or other factors, all maintenance is performed safely and aircraft are airworthy prior to flight.
 Are there documented procedures in-place to ensure personnel are fit for duty e.g., proper rest cycles, overtime procedures, turn over procedures?
 Non-conformance to established mx practices is not tolerated.

 2. PERSONNEL YES NO N/A A. Are there sufficient maintenance personnel to safely maintain company aircraft at primary facilities and en route locations?
-This includes personnel to supervise those not certificated.
 Number of certified mechanics?
-B. Does the new-hire process provide for: 1.
+B. Are non-certified and/or inexperienced personnel properly supervised?
+C. Does the new-hire process provide for: 1.
 Sufficient background check?
 2. FAA verification of certificates to include company employees, contracted on-call agencies, rehired/reinstated employees, temporary certificates and emergency on-call maintenance?
 All certificates are verified through the FAA.
 Carrier can use contracted agencies verification for contracted employees performing maintenance on the carrier's aircraft.
 Proof of verification is tracked and copies kept on file.
-Best practice is to email the Airmen License Verification Office; Email: 9-AMC-AFS760-Airmen@faa.gov .
-3. Drug and alcohol abuse testing?
-Carrier has a substance abuse program that strives to ensure freedom from illegal drugs and alcohol abuse. (e.g., DOT approved drug/alcohol program, reasonable suspicion training for supervisors, policy letter, etc) (Evaluator will review current MIS report verifying sample percentages) Ref: CFR Part 121/135 & 14 CFR 120.1 Note: Companies operating overseas conduct testing when reasonably accessible/sustainable to include testing employees prior to or returning from rotation.
+Best practice: to check the validity of certificates for accident, incident and enforcement information visit https://aie-pa.faa.gov/ to submit your request or email the Airmen License Verification Office; Email: 9-AMC-AFS760-Airmen@faa.gov .
+3. Drug and alcohol abuse testing program?
+Carrier has a substance abuse program that strives to ensure freedom from illegal drugs and alcohol abuse. (e.g., DOT approved drug/alcohol program, policy letter, etc) (Evaluator will review current MIS report verifying sample percentages) Ref: CFR Part 121/135, 14 CFR 120.1 & 49 CFR Part 40 Note: Companies operating overseas conduct testing when reasonably accessible/sustainable to include testing employees prior to or returning from rotation. a.
+Drug and alcohol abuse training program?
 When testing is not reasonably supported, comprehensive continuing education programs for both employees and supervisors are in place with documented policy and procedures to react when use is suspected.
 Procedures will immediately mitigate risk to operations and provide for timely and accurate validation of suspected use.
-C. Do carrier maintenance personnel have sufficient experience to support carrier's maintenance requirements?
+D. Do carrier maintenance personnel have sufficient experience to support carrier's maintenance requirements?
 Average experience level?
 Average time with carrier?
-D. Are non-certified and/or inexperienced personnel properly supervised?
 E. Does the carrier experience a great deal of turnover?
-Turnover rate?
-F. Are the carrier's maintenance employees represented by a union?
-1. When is the contract up for renegotiation and are there any expected problems?
+Turnover rate ?
+Do exit interviews and trend data support turnover rates, when elevated?